Multiscale-Genomics/mg-docs/docs/howto/development_checklist.rst

 This document describes the standard work flow to help developers when creating a new tool or pipeline.
 The purpose is to aid the developer in the most efficient way for integrating a new tool or pipeline and ensure that all steps have been addressed so that they have a ready to deploy Tool and Pipeline within the MuG VRE.

-If you are adding new functionality to an already existing repository then you can skip ahead and concentrate on steps 1 to 6.
+.. note::  If you are adding a new tool and pipeline to an already existing repository then you can skip ahead and concentrate on **steps 1 to 6**.

-If you are adding a new pipeline that just integrates already existing tools then you need to look at steps 3 to 6.
+.. note::  If you are adding just a new pipeline that just integrates already existing tools then you need to look at **steps 3 to 6**.

 0 - Copy mg-process-test from GitHub
 ------------------------------------